JHGelpi/selftapemay/tasklist.md

     - Data validation on the user profile data has been implemented to ensure instagram handle starts with the '@' symbol and matches the criteria of Instagram's handle policy.
 The regex expression for this: `^@(?!.*\.\.)(?!.*\.$)[^\W][\w.]{0,28}$`
 - [ ] Step 5: Expose the joined view of data in the form of the leaderboard
 ## Outstanding questions
-- [ ] How do we want to handle people who post more than 16 self tapes?
+- [x] How do we want to handle people who post more than 16 self tapes?
+  - ANSWER: We will show their actual total and will not limit them in any way